How Steve Jobs Set Apple On Course To Rule Consumer Augmented Reality

 Why ARKit Works

 The secret sauce isn’t much of a secret.
-ARKit plays perfectly to Apple’s core strength–it’s control over the entire software stack and hardware where AR is concerned.
 ARKit experiences look compelling because they are supported by several key components of the phone–the camera, the processors, and the phone’s various inertia sensors (accelerometer, gyroscope, etc.)–all working in tight concert together.
 They’re tuned and optimized to precisely determine the position of the iPhone relative to the environment, as the user moves it around.
 Apple can can do this because all the components are made by the same company, Apple.

 Apple can bring a lot of processing power to bear, too.
 ARKit processing happens on the A9 or A10 system-on-a-chip (SOC) within the iPhone.
 The dual-core application processor on the SOC works with both the M9 motion processing chip (which processes data coming in from the motion sensors) and with an image signal processing chip (which processes image data coming in from the camera).
 This all happens extremely quickly and in a way that doesn’t rapidly drain the battery or overheat the phone, explains Jay Wright, president of PTC’s Vuforia AR platform.